William Treanor

-William Michael Treanor (born November 16, 1957) is an attorney and legal scholar.
-He is the dean of Georgetown University Law Center, the former dean of Fordham University School of Law, and an expert on constitutional law, having twice been cited in Supreme Court opinions.
-He continues to teach as a professor.
-Treanor held several high-profile government positions and he is an advocate of civil service.
+William Michael Treanor (born November 16, 1957) is an American attorney and legal scholar.
+He served as the Dean of Georgetown University Law Center from 2010 to 2025, is the former dean of Fordham University School of Law, and is an expert on constitutional law, having been cited three times in Supreme Court opinions.
+He holds the title of Agnes Williams Sesquicentennial Professor of Constitutional Law and Constitutional History and Dean Emeritus and continues to teach as a professor at Georgetown Law.
+Treanor held several high-profile government positions and is an advocate of civil service.
 His teaching and work evidence Treanor's commitment to his philosophy of a complete legal education: "Intellectual excellence, the craft of lawyering, and dedication to public service."

 Personal

 Treanor graduated summa cum laude and Phi Beta Kappa from Yale College in 1979, where he was an active member of the Yale Political Union.
 He obtained an M.A. in history from Harvard University in 1982.
 He then entered Harvard Law School, but transferred to Yale Law School because he felt they focused more on public service.
 He was Article and Book Review Editor of the Yale Law Journal and graduated with a J.D. in 1985.

 On October 15, 1994, Treanor married Allison Derivaux Ames, who was then director of strategic planning for corporate publicity and special events at Saks Fifth Avenue in New York City.
-He now has two children, Liam and Katherine.
+He has two children, Liam and Katherine.

 Dean of Fordham Law School and Georgetown Law

 Treanor's biggest commitment remains to legal scholarship.
 "William Treanor represents a new generation of scholars and teachers at Fordham's School of Law," said the Rev. Joseph A. O'Hare, S.J., president of Fordham University at the time of Treanor's appointment.
 When he first arrived to teach at Fordham in 1991, he evidenced his broad command of legal subjects in courses such as property, land use, intellectual property, constitutional law, criminal law, and legal history.
-In 1998, he went on leave from the university to serve as deputy assistant attorney general in the Justice Department's Office of Legal Counsel, before he returned to assume his current position in 2002.
+In 1998, he went on leave from the university to serve as deputy assistant attorney general in the Justice Department's Office of Legal Counsel, before returning in 2002.

-"As dean of the law school, you're required to do both broad-level thinking and strategic planning," said Treanor in regard to challenges as a law dean.
+"As dean of the law school, you're required to do both broad-level thinking and strategic planning," said Treanor in regard to challenges as a law school dean.
 On July 17, 2006, Treanor announced to students and faculty that the school surpassed the $20 million mark for new gifts and pledges.
 This was in stark contrast to the levels reached in 2004 ($4.2 million) and 2005 ($6.9 million).
 The funds will help establish six new chairs and start the Feerick Center for Social Justice and Dispute Resolution, named in honor of Treanor's predecessor, John Feerick.